seeruk/foldup/README.md

     </a>
 </p>

-Backup folders as archives to redundant cloud storage buckets.
+Backup folders as archives to durable cloud storage buckets.

 ## License